shashankg7/shashankg7.github.io/index.md

 ## 2025

-* [March] The pre-print of the research work from my internship at Meta AI, New York is available [here](https://arxiv.org/pdf/2503.00897).
+* [March] The preprint of my work from the internship at Meta AI, NYC is available [here](https://arxiv.org/pdf/2503.00897).

 ## 2024